Lovelli has been freelancing for 10+ years. She's becoming a full-stack freelancer and she'll share with you her key learnings & practices.

 5. The Guardian and Observer

-An illustrated style guide covering how to write and edit for the Guardian, Observer, and theguardian.com indexed from A to Z and strangely ordered by date.
+An illustrated style guide covering how to write and edit for The Guardian, The Observer, and The Guardian website indexed from A to Z and strangely ordered by date.

 6. The UK Government’s Guide for Digital Publishing and Services